IOLevi/hotsapi/README.md

--- connect it with a webapp or a mobile app so I can play with the data -- maybe connect with trello to ping my phone with today's top 2/3 of each hero class -- output a suggested pick/bans list based on the current winrates that the API scrapes
+-- connect it with a webapp or a mobile app so I can play with the data -- maybe connect with trello to ping my phone with today's top 2/3 of each hero class -- output a suggested pick/bans list based on the current winrates that the API scrapes -- create spreadsheets based off data from the heroes.json, such as damage/sec from autos
+    --most burst possible
+    --healing/sec
+    --effective hp after armor/average